Department: Comparative Biomedical Sciences

 His research group is interested in how insulin affects inflammation and the function of the immune system, and how in turn this may impact the development and treatment of diabetes and cardiovascular disease.

-Dr Gage's group is gratefully funded by the British Heart Foundation and Diabetes UK.
+Dr Gage's group is gratefully funded by the British Heart Foundation, Diabetes UK and the Society for Endocronology.

 Dr Matthew Gage completed his PhD at Leeds University (UK) investigating cell signalling and secretion in the inflammatory cell type: mast cells.
 Matthew then went on to work in the Division of Cardiovascular and Diabetes Research also at Leeds University, before moving on to the Division of Medicine at University College London (UK) to investigate inflammatory mechanisms in macrophages.
 Dr Gage now leads a research group at the Royal Veterinary College, investigating inflammation in diabetes and cardiovascular disease.